nodejs/node/deps/npm/doc/cli/npm-config.md

     npm config list

 Show all the config settings.
-Use `-l` to also show defaults.
-Use `--json` to show the settings in json format.

 ### delete